vhost-api/vhost-api/README.md

 VHost-API is designed in a more flexible manner so that you can freely attach services to it while retaining some pre-existing configs/setups.

+## Requirements

++ Ruby 2.3.0 or above
++ Bundler 1.12.0 or above
++ Opendkim with MySQL/PostgreSQL support
++ Postfix with MySQL/PostgreSQL support
++ Dovecot with MySQL/PostgreSQL support

 ## Installation and Configuration

 1. Clone the git repository to a location of your choice